 '''

-bind(new values)
+bind(new_values)

+'''

 Return a new logger with new_values added to the existing ones.

-Return type self.class

-new(new values)
+'''

+new (new_values)

+'''

-Clear context and binds initial values using bind ().
+Clear context and binds initial_values using bind().

-Only necessary with dict implementations that keep global state like those wrapped by

-structlog.threadlocal.wrap dict() when threads are re-used.
+Only necessary with dict implementations that keep global state like those wrapped by structlog. threadlocal.wrap_dict() when threads are re-used.

-Return type self.class
+'''

 unbind(keys)

-Return a new logger with keys removed from the context.

-Raises KeyError - If the key is not part of the context.

-Return type self.class
+'''

 class structlog.PrintLogger(file=None)

 Print events into a file.

 Parameters file (file) - File to print to. (default: stdout)

+'''

 from structlog import PrintLogger

 PrintLogger().msg('hello')

 hello

+'''

 Useful if you just capture your stdout with tools like runit or if you forward your stderr to syslog.

 Also very useful for testing and examples since logging is finicky in doctests.

+'''

 critical (message)

 Print message.

-debug (message)

-Print message.
+debug (message) Print message.

-err (message)

-Print message.
+err (message) Print message.

-error (message)

-Print message.
+error (message) Print message.

 failure (message)

 Print message.

+'''

+'''

 info(message)

 Print message.

 log (message)

 Print message.

 msq (message)

 Print message.

 warning (message)

 Print message.

 class structlog.PrintLoggerFactory (file=None)

 Produce PrintLoggers.

 To be used with structlog.configure()'s logger_factory.

 Parameters file (file) - File to print to. (default: stdout)

-'''

 Positional arguments are silently ignored.

+New in version 0.4.0.

 class structlog.ReturnLogger

 Return the arguments that it's called with.

-'''

 from structlog import ReturnLogger

 ReturnLogger().msg('hello')

 'hello'

 ReturnLogger().msg('hello', when='again')

 (('hello',), {'when': 'again'})

-'''

 Useful for unit tests.

 Changed in version 0.3.0: Allow for arbitrary arguments and keyword arguments to be passed in.

-'''

 critical(args, kw)

 Return tuple of args, kw or just args [0] if only one arg passed

 debug (args, kw)

 Return tuple of args, kw or just args [0] if only one arg passed

 err (args, kw)

 Return tuple of args, kw or just args [0] if only one arg passed

 error (args, kw)

 Return tuple of args, kw or just args [0] if only one arg passed

 failure(args, kw)

 Return tuple of args, kw or just args [0] if only one arg passed

 info (args, kw)

 Return tuple of args, kw or just args [0] if only one arg passed

 log (args, kw)

 Return tuple of args, kw or just args [0] if only one arg passed

 msq(args, kw)

-Return tuple of args, kw or just args[0] if only one arg passed

-warning(args, kw)

 Return tuple of args, kw or just args [0] if only one arg passed

-Produce and cache ReturnLoggers.

 '''